 The left part of the table contains the primitives used for modeling Tropos framework.
 The unary predicates goal, task and resource are used respectively for identifying goals, tasks and resource.
 Note that type Goal, Task and Resource are sub-types of Service.
 We shall use letters S, G, T and R possibly with indices as metavariables ranging over the terms, respectively, of type Service, Goal, Task and Resource.
-The intuition is that agent(a) holds if instance a is an agent, a position a holds if instance a is a position, and a role a holds if instance a is a role.
-Note that type a agent, a position and a Role are sub-types of a actor.
+The intuition is that agent(a) holds if instance a is an agent, position(a) holds if instance a is a position, and role(a) holds if instance a is a role.
+Note that type Agent, Position and Role are sub-types of Actor.
+We shall use letters X, Y and Z as metavariables ranging over the terms of type Actor, A, B and C as metavariables ranging over the terms of type Agent, and T, Q and V as metavariables ranging over the terms of type Role.
+Metalevel variables are used as a syntactic sugar to avoid to write the predicates that type variables.
+For example, when the metavariable G occurs in a rule, the predicate goal(G) should be put in the body of the rule.
+The predicate play(a, b) holds if agent a is an instance of role b.
+The intuition is that $is_a(a, b)$ holds if role a is a specialization of role b.
+The predicate depends(a, b, s) holds if actor a depends from actor b for service s.